liubai01/LeetCode/src/055/Readme.md

 A standard `dp` problem, whether current possible is accessible is decided by whether one of previous accessible-to-this-pos regions is reachable.
 Memorize it and solve it recursively.

+**Update**: OMG, this is an extremely easy greedy problem, I mess it up by dynamic programming.

 **Heuristics:**

 ```cpp